Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         the stop by transmitting an empty [=mfra=] box towards the media processing entity.
-        After that it SHALL send an empty HTTP chunk, Wait for the HTTP response and finally close the TCP session with FIN
+        After that it SHALL send an empty HTTP chunk, Wait for the HTTP response before closing
+        TCP session [!RFC2616]
         when this response is received
      7. The [=Ingest source=] SHOULD use a separate TCP connection for ingest of each different track